Last Updated: April 16, 2019

 You have certain rights relating to your Personal Data, subject to applicable data protection laws.
 Depending on the applicable laws and, in particular, if you are located in the EEA, these rights may include:

 The right to review, correct, update, or delete inaccuracies to your Personal Data or to exercise additional rights you may have relating to your Personal Data under applicable local data protection laws.
 For more information on your right to control and access your Personal Data, please see our GDPR Compliance page or contact us directly at firstname.lastname@example.org

 Social Sharing Features

-The Services may offer social sharing features and other integrated tools (such as the Facebook “Like” button), which let you share actions you take on our Services with other media, and vice versa.
-The use of such features enables the sharing of information with your friends or the public, depending on the settings you establish with the entity that provides the social sharing feature.
+Our Services may offer sharing features and other integrated tools that allow you to share actions you take when using our Services with other media or applications, and vice versa.
+The use of these features enables the sharing of information with your friends or other users, depending on the settings you establish with the entity that provides the social sharing feature.
 For more information about the purpose and scope of data collection and processing in connection with social sharing features, please visit the privacy policies of the entities that provide these features.

 Analytics Services Provided by Other Companies

-Highspot takes reasonable measures to help protect information about you from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
+Highspot takes reasonable measures to protect information about you from loss, theft, misuse and unauthorized access, disclosure, alteration, and destruction.